Arttok/arttok.github-io/README.md

-# Enjoy The Outdoors
+# Learning is Fun!

-Week 3's Friday Project.
-"You will build a website that helps a user find things to do to enjoy the great outdoors.
-Our site specializes in finding national parks to enjoy and mountains to climb.
-You will need to provide: Home page, national parks page, and mountains information page.
+"You will build a website that lets a user explore and register for continuing education courses at a community center.
+You will use a Node.js/Express back end REST API to help manage the data services you will need to use".

-# National Parks Page
+# Pages

-Search by location or by Park Type.
+Index - Highlights our edication-based community center and contains a link to a courses page.

-Optional - all national parks.
+Courses Page - provides a user interface that lets a user search by category.
+The categories can be fetched from a REST API.

-# Mountains information
+Details Page- Shows all of the details for one course.
+It should also show any students registered for the course.

-Drop down for 48 locations, provides information on the selected mountain..
+Register Page - The user can enter their name and email address and allows them to register for the class.